stanton26/AppDefense/labs/v2/hcx-labv3.md

 ![HCX05](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/HCX/hcx05.jpg)

 1. Verify the validation is successful.
 2. Click on **Finish** to migrate your virtual machine to VMware Cloud on AWS.
+Boom.